Bankoga/golem/core/configs/connect_rules.md

   - for projection: always use input layers array mapping
   - for reading: always use raw LxW's ratio mapping(?)

+Cross PD axons go through designated input layers, and require entry mappings Cross PD dendrites pass through boundaries, and cross matrices.
+They require adjacency Position to Position mappings.
+I.E. we need to know what the terrain looks like.

 ### Alg of creation

 - count outgoing edges, LxW of destination PDs, shape of output per destination PD